open-telemetry/opentelemetry-go-build-tools/crosslink/README.md

 See [opentelemetry-go](https://github.com/open-telemetry/opentelemetry-go)
 and
 [opentelemetry-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib)
 for working examples.
-If you exerperience a use case that crosslink fails too handle properly please open an issue (or even a PR!) highlighting the discrepancy.
+If you experience a use case that crosslink fails too handle properly please open an issue (or even a PR!) highlighting the discrepancy.